Applifting/pomuzeme.si/README.md

 6. Wait for review and PR approval (PR should be approved by 2 other developers, at least one from Applifting)
 7. After merge work is DONE!
 Thank you! :heart:

-If you have any questions about development or issue description, feel free to ask author of issue in comments.
+If you have any questions about development or issue description, feel free to ask the author of the issue in comments.

 ## Deployment

-In this moment application is deployed on Heroku cloud service.
+At this moment application is deployed on Heroku cloud service.
 We have two environments, `staging` and `production`.

 **Deployment to staging** - [staging.pomuzemesi.cz](staging.pomuzemesi.cz)